-Zebra and Lorito report their shareholding in the Company as joint actors and are related parties of the Company by virtue of their individual, and in the case of Lorito, combined, shareholding in the Company in excess of 20%.
-On August 30, 2019, following the close of the Financings, Zebra and Lorito held 27.38% and 8.54%, respectively, of the then issued and outstanding common shares of the Company.
+Zebra and Lorito report their shareholding in the Company as joint actors, as the term is defined by Canadian securities regulations, and are related parties of the Company by virtue of their combined shareholding in the Company in excess of 20%.
+Immediately following the close of the Offering and Concurrent Private Placement, Zebra and Lorito held 25.05% and 9.96%, respectively, of the then issued and outstanding common shares of the Company.

-Following closing of the Offering and Concurrent Private Placement, approximately \$18.5 million of the net proceeds was used by the Company to fully repay amounts drawn under the credit facilities extended by Zebra.
-The Company has used, and plans to continue to deploy, the remaining net proceeds primarily for the ongoing exploration and development of the Filo del Sol Project, as well as for working capital, corporate overhead and general and administrative purposes.
+Shortly after closing of the Offering and Concurrent Private Placement, approximately \$1.3 million of the resulting net proceeds was used by the Company to fully repay amounts drawn under an existing credit facility extended by Zebra (see "Liquidity and Capital Resources").
+The Company plans to use the remaining net proceeds for exploration and development of the Filo del Sol Project, as well as for working capital, corporate overhead and general and administrative purposes.

-OUTLOOK AND STATEMENT ON READINESS AND RESPONSE TO COVID-19
+OUTLOOK AND CONTINUED RESPONSE TO COVID-19